ymcmrs/PyINT/README.md

 ### 2 Installation

- To make pysar importable in python, by adding the path to PyINT directory to your $PYTHONPATH
+ To make pyint importable in python, by adding the path PyINT directory to your $PYTHONPATH

 For csh/tcsh user, add to your **_~/.cshrc_** file for example: